Generating Holistic 3D Human Motion from Speech: Discussions

 \paragraph{Reconstruction.} \bodymethodname is based on SMPLify-X whose supervision signal is obtained from 2D keypoint reprojection.
 Thus, it is sensitive to severe hand shape deformation and heavy occlusion.
 A future direction would be to leverage advanced hand model with rich shape and pose space.
 Besides, \bodymethodname can only handle static camera cases currently.
 In the future, we plan to extend it to moving cameras.

-\paragraph{Audio2motion.} While we have demonstrated that \speechmodelname can generate realistic, coherent, and diverse holistic body motion with facial expression, body and hand motions, it is subject to a limitation which can be addressed in future.
-For the face generator, we mainly focus on the face motion (e.g. lip motion) and might not handle the very complex facial motions such as eye blinks.
+\paragraph{Audio2motion.} While we have demonstrated that \speechmodelname can generate realistic, coherent, and diverse holistic body motion with facial expression, body, and hand motions, it is subject to a limitation that can be addressed in the future.
+For the face generator, we mainly focus on facial motion (e.g. lip motion) and might not handle the very complex facial movements caused by emotions.
 In the future, we plan to extend to model this sort of part.